nuthanc/angular_course/my-first-app/README.md

 * Directives are Instructions in the DOM
   * Components are also Directives(with a Template): It's a directive because it instructs Angular to select the particular element(selector) and add the Template
+* Directives are mainly used with Attribute Selector
 ```txt
 Another Example